 COM FT 310: Storytelling for Film & Television

-Required of all undergraduate students in Film & Television.
 An introduction to the art and craft of storytelling through the moving image.
 Particular emphasis will be given to writing short scripts.
 Topics covered include character development and narrative structure as it applies to shorts, features and episodic television.
 This course fulfills a single unit in each of the following BU Hub areas: Writing-intensive Course, Creativity/Innovation.

 COM FT 325: Creative Producing I

 This course takes students through the process of creating non-fiction TV programming.
 Think talk shows, reality programs, and documentaries.
 How to create a concept, write a proposal, cast a program, and develop a marketing reason to do the program.
 It's all part and parcel of being a creative producer.

 Undergraduate Prerequisites: COM FT 201; with a grade of B- or higher

 An intensive course in all the fundamental aspects of motion picture production.
 Students learn to use cameras, sound recording equipment and editing software and then apply these skills to several short productions.
 The course emphasizes the language of visual storytelling and the creative interplay of sound and image.

 This class will view and discuss romantic comedies and domestic melodramas made in Hollywood in the 1930's and 1940's. these films were some of the most popular and culturally significant of their time, involving many of the era's best screenwriters and directors and most prominent stars.
 The films set standards for dialogue writing, rich characterization, film performance and story structure.

 COM FT 402: Production II

 Undergraduate Prerequisites: FT353 with a grade of B- or higher and one of the following: FT502 orFT508 or FT526 or FT565 or FT592 or FT 593